Theatre

 What is Hamilton?

-Hamilton is the story of America’s Founding Father Alexander Hamilton, an immigrant from the West Indies who became George Washington’s right-hand man during the Revolutionary War and helped shape the very foundations of the America we know today.
+HAMILTON is the story of America’s Founding Father Alexander Hamilton, an immigrant from the West Indies who became George Washington’s right-hand man during the Revolutionary War and helped shape the very foundations of the America we know today.
 The score blends hip-hop, jazz, blues, rap, R&B and Broadway – the story of America then, as told by America now.

 The musical has book, music and lyrics by Lin-Manuel Miranda, and is directed by Thomas Kail.